-a.
-When requested by GAO, furnish audit reports and associated working papers in accordance with DoDI 7650.01; DoDM 5200.01, Vol. 1 - DOD Information Security Program: Overview, Classification, and Declassification; and the procedures below.
-Advance approval of regional offices or Headquarters is not required, provided that the GAO has notified the Secretary of Defense and DCAA of the review and has conducted an entrance conference with DoD officials.
+- a.
+When requested by GAO, furnish audit reports and associated working papers in accordance with DoDI 7650.01; DoDM 5200.01, Vol. 1 DOD Information Security Program: Overview, Classification, and Declassification; and the procedures below.
+Advance approval of regional offices or Headquarters is not required, provided that the GAO has notified the Secretary of Defense and DCAA of the review and has conducted an entrance conference with DoD officials. - b.

-b.
 Do not furnish non-DoD agency reports, military department reports, non-DoD Inspector General reports, or criminal investigation organization reports (including the FBI) unless approved by DCAA Headquarters.
-This restriction also applies to summaries of such reports.
+This restriction also applies to summaries of such reports. - c.

-c.
 Promptly submit pertinent information to the Regional Director Corporate Audit Director (CAD) or the Director, Field Detachment and Headquarters, ATTN: Quality.
 Identify the information furnished to GAO.

-1-203.1 Access to Audit Records and Files on Completed Audits a.
+1-203.1 Access to Audit Records and Files on Completed Audits

+- a.
 When requested, grant GAO representatives unlimited access to audit records and files applicable to completed audits.
-This includes access to files on all types of system surveys, audit programs, working papers, correspondence on cost allowances, notices of cost suspended or disapproved, contracts, and audit reports.
+This includes access to files on all types of system surveys, audit programs, working papers, correspondence on cost allowances, notices of cost suspended or disapproved, contracts, and audit reports. - b.

-b.
 Cooperate with GAO representatives by providing copies of existing reports and other documents.
-When furnishing contractor proprietary information to the GAO (e.g., documents marked For Official Use Only (FOUO) or documents that are believed to contain contractor proprietary data), include the following statement in the transmittal memorandum:
+When furnishing contractor proprietary information to the GAO (e.g., documents marked "CUI" or documents that are believed to contain contractor proprietary data), include the following statement in the transmittal memorandum:

 Please be advised that the contractor financial and accounting system information contained in this [letter / report / enclosure] is considered proprietary by the company and should not be released to the public.
 The information made available to you in this [letter / report / enclosure] contains financial data furnished to the Government in confidence.
 Such information must be protected from unauthorized disclosure under 18 U.S.C.
 1905.
-For this reason, the [letter / report / enclosure] has been marked FOR OFFICIAL USE ONLY.
+For this reason, the [letter / report / enclosure] has been marked "CUI".

-c.
+- c.
 FAOs should also cooperate with GAO representatives in the completion of questionnaires dealing with DCAA's audit responsibilities and performance.
 Refer GAO questionnaires that require the preparation of extensive analyses or schedules or would require significant audit resources to Headquarters, ATTN: Quality.
-(Also see b above and 1-203.4 below.)
+(Also see b above and 1-203.4 below.) - d.

-d.
 Encourage the GAO representatives to perform their analytical effort onsite, both to minimize the use of DCAA resources and to enable the auditor to explain or clarify data if required.

-1-203.2 Access to Audit Working Papers Relating to Incomplete/In-process Assignments audit is completed.
+1-203.2 Access to Audit Working Papers Relating to Incomplete/In-process Assignments

+FAOs may grant the GAO access to any factual data contained in the records or files.
+However, FAOs should dissuade the GAO representative from examining audit working papers relating to incomplete/in-process audits, because any audit conclusions included therein are tentative and do not represent the official DCAA position until the audit is completed.
 If the GAO insists on examining working papers related to incomplete/in-process audits, elevate the matter to the Regional Director/CAD or the Director, Field Detachment to attempt to dissuade until such time as the audit is complete and reviewed by management.
 If the Regional Director/CAD or Director, Field Detachment cannot dissuade the GAO from examining working papers related to incomplete/in-process audits, the issue should be elevated to Headquarters, ATTN: Quality.